All Episodes

 And then there's booing?

-She got booed, but oh here we go.
+Oh, here we go.

 They said, could we come up?

-And I said, Would you come to Trump Tower?
+And I said, would you come to Trump Tower?

-Because you know, I didn't want any confusion.
+Because, you know, I didn't want any confusion.

-And she did, and she was very, very nice.
+And she was very, very nice.

 And we had a meeting, and she was very nice.